ulule/developers.ulule.com/content/reference/proposal.md

 ## Suspend Proposal

 Suspends the proposal with the given ID.
 It changes the proposal status to `waiting`.
+This endpoint is only accessible to staff.

 {{% http method="post" %}}/v1/proposals/:id/suspend{{% /http %}}